Discover more at Bodnant Garden

 A great garden offers something to enjoy during every season and Grade I listed Bodnant has 80 acres of formal gardens, woodland and panoramic mountain views to stir your senses.
 Find a walk that's suitable for you, and admire the beauty of the colourful planting schemes.

-2024 also marks 75 years since Bodnant Garden was gifted to the National Trust by Henry McLaren, Lord Aberconway.
+2024 also marked 75 years since Bodnant Garden was gifted to the National Trust by Henry McLaren, Lord Aberconway.
 In 1948 he persuaded the National Trust to accept gardens on their own merit into the fold of the charity, Bodnant being only the second admitted in 1949, after Hidcote.

 Cared for by the National Trust since 1949, Bodnant is a garden of firsts.
 Home to the earliest and grandest laburnum arch completed in around 1880, and to some of Britain’s earliest magnolias introduced from China in the late 1800s.
 It’s said there's a rhododendron in bloom every month of the year here, but they reach a peak in April and May.